manoharmadhira/manoharmadhira.github.io/culture/_posts/2022-11-21-cradle-ceremony.md

 See [Flip Toggle vs Toggle Bolt Video](https://www.youtube.com/watch?v=iYsDrY7L3G8) to compare between the Flip toggle and Toggle bolt fastener.

 ### Assemble the Saree and Ring
- See video on the right for a demo.
+ See video in the right panel for a demo.

 1. Unfold the saree and let it fall freely.
 2. Hold the two ends of the width in each hand and slowly folds the ends into flat pleats towards the center.
 The flat pleats allow the saree to open fully at the bottom without twisting.